Spectory/debugging_dev_meeting/README.md

 ## Tools
 The difference between a pro and an amateur is that **a pro knows how to use his tools**.

 Its easier to kill a bug with an exterminator that with a flip-flop.
 But keep in mind its easier to kill it with the flip-flop than drive it over with a truck.
 And if you aim is off, non of them will help you.

 Choose you tools wisely, learn how to use them correctly.

-When use right, tools will help use complete the job faster & better.
+When used right, tools will help use complete the job faster & better.

 #### Loggers
 Loggers allow us to to see what a program is doing just by observing from outside.
 When logs are kept & well maintained, it will also allow us to see what the system did in the past.

 ###### log levels
-When something is logged, it is written into the corresponding log, if the log level of the message is equal or higher than the configured log level.
+When something is logged, it is written into the corresponding log file, if the log level of the message is equal or higher than the configured log level.

 Most common log levels (ordered by severity) are :debug, :info, :warn, :error, :fatal, but most loggers will allow you to add your own levels & tags.